 - Risk management objectives and policies,

 - Scope of application,

 - Capital base and capital requirements,

 - Countercyclical capital buffer,

-- Credit risks/counterparty default risks,
+- Credit risks/counterparty default risks, incl. non-performing loans,

 - Market price risks,

 - Interest rate risks in the banking book,

 - Operational risks,

 - Governance rules,

 - Debt, and

 - Remuneration policy.

-This report's purpose is to fulfil the disclosure requirements for Berenberg as at the reporting date of 31 December 2021.
+This report's purpose is to fulfil the disclosure requirements for Berenberg as at the reporting date of 31 December 2022.
 The Bank's website is used as a disclosure medium for this report.